andrewh-code/react-xor-size/README.md

 ### Tech Stack
 This website was built using the following tech stack

+#### Concepts
+- REST API development (CRUD for the backend)
+    - use of query parameters, path variables
+    - retrieve exercises by ID and by muscle group
+    - file upload (ie. insert entries into database through a csv file upload)
+    - deleting execises by ID
+- databse ORM
+- MVC model with the use of a service/datamapper layer in Python/Flask

 #### Front-End
 - React + JSX
     - Create-React-App